 Planned obsolecense means, I'll have to make my own dev board for a TI part next time.
-Which I may just do, the chip is simple enough, and if ICSP and energia will work with this (which I found after a short search on the 43oh.com forums), then that is good enough.
+Which I may just do, the chip is simple enough, and if ICSP and energia will work with this (need to check), then that is good enough.